New Statesman: Since 1996

 The New Statesman was rescued from near-bankruptcy by a takeover by businessman Philip Jeffrey but in 1996, after prolonged boardroom wrangling over Jeffrey's plans, it was sold to Geoffrey Robinson, the Labour MP and businessman.
 Following Steve Platt's resignation, Robinson appointed a former editor of The Independent, Ian Hargreaves, on what was at the time an unprecedentedly high salary.
 Hargreaves fired most of the left-wingers on the staff and turned the Statesman into a strong supporter of Tony Blair's leadership of the Labour Party.

 Hargreaves was succeeded by Peter Wilby, also from the Independent stable, who had previously been the Statesmans books editor, in 1998.
 Wilby attempted to reposition the paper back "on the left".
 His stewardship was not without controversy.
 In 2002, for example, the periodical was accused of antisemitism when it published an investigative cover story on the power of the "Zionist lobby" in Britain, under the title "A Kosher Conspiracy?"
 The cover was illustrated with a gold Star of David resting on a Union Jack.
 Wilby responded to the criticisms in a subsequent issue.
 During Wilby's seven-year tenure, the New Statesman moved from making a financial loss to having a good operating profit, though circulation only remained steady at around 23,000.

 John Kampfner, Wilby's political editor, succeeded him as editor in May 2005 following considerable internal lobbying.
-Under Kampfner's editorship, a relaunch in 2006 initially saw headline circulation climb to over 30,000.
-However, over 5,000 of these were apparently monitored free copies, and Kampfner failed to maintain the 30,000 circulation he had pledged.
+Under Kampfner's editorship, a relaunch in 2006 initially saw headline circulation climb to more than 30,000.
+However, more than 5,000 of these were apparently monitored free copies, and Kampfner failed to maintain the 30,000 circulation he had pledged.
 In February 2008, Audit Bureau Circulation figures showed that circulation had plunged nearly 13% in 2007.
 Kampfner resigned on 13 February 2008, the day before the ABC figures were made public, reportedly due to conflicts with Robinson over the magazine's marketing budget (which Robinson had apparently slashed in reaction to the fall in circulation).

 In April 2008, Geoffrey Robinson sold a 50% interest in the magazine to businessman Mike Danson, and the remainder a year later.
 The appointment of the new editor Jason Cowley was announced on 16 May 2008, but he did not take up the job until the end of September 2008.

-In January 2009, the magazine refused to recognise the National Union of Journalists, the trade union to which almost of all its journalists belonged, though further discussions were promised but never materialised.
+In January 2009, the magazine refused to recognise the National Union of Journalists, the trade union to which almost all of its journalists belonged, though further discussions were promised but never materialised.